masum184e/handbook/IoT.md

 ## Buzzer

-A buzzer is a simple component used to produce sound.
+A buzzer is a simple electro-mechanical component used to produce sound.
 Buzzers can be either active or passive:

 - **Active Buzzer**: Emits a constant tone when powered.
 Requires only HIGH/LOW signals.
 - **Passive Buzzer**: Needs a PWM (Pulse Width Modulation) signal to produce varying tones.